 Health Fair and Wellness Screenings: Local churches invite faculty and students to provide their members and community friends with information for promoting health, preventing disease and screening for heart and cancer risks.

-"Development Ministries" Class (BMIS 388): This course provides hands-on training in various types of benevolent outreach to the poor, including intensive gardening, livestock management, water development and sanitation, appropriate technology, and primary health care.
-Students are introduced to theological as well as strategic issues in relief and development.
-This two-week summer course is held at Camp Tahkodah (HUT) in Floral, Ark., where students actually live in a global village.Back to Top
+"Development Ministries" Class (BMIS 388): This two-week course is taught at Harding University Tahkodah (HUT), where students live in a simulated Global Village.
+Through cross-cultural simulations, the course provices hands-on training in various trypes of benevolent outreach to the poor, including intensive gardening, livestock management, water development and sanitation, appropriate technology, and primary health care.
+Students are also introduced to theological as well as strategic issues in relief and development.
+Click here for information on HUT.